ezio416/cake/docs/README.md

 # &#127874; cake &#127874;

-cake is a programming language designed to be fast and easy to use.
+cake is a statically-typed programming language with a syntax much like that of C++ that is designed to be fast and easy to use.
 The name "cake" and its components are always lowercase.
-The language is still in very early development - there is currently no support for imports/includes, classes, enums, C/C++ interoperability, and many other features. *If you haven't made your own language, can you really call yourself a programmer?*
+The language is still in very early development - there is currently no support for imports/includes, classes, enums, language interoperability, and many other features. *If you haven't made your own language, can you really call yourself a programmer?*

 ## Compilation
 cake is a transpiled language.
-This means that cake code (`.cake`) is first converted into C code (`.cake.c`), which is then compiled into an executable with [GCC](https://gcc.gnu.org/).
+This means that cake code (`.cake`) is first converted into C code (`.cake.c`), which is then compiled into an executable using [GCC](https://gcc.gnu.org/).
 This is done to ease development of the language and to maintain cross-platform support.
 The cake compiler is called "bake." *Get it?
 You bake a cake?
 I'm very funny, I know.*

 ## Project Structure
 Every cake project has 2 main elements: a project file and source code. *You can have more, of course.
 Don't limit yourself!*

 The project file is named `cake.json`.
-Only the "name" field is required, all others are optional.
+Only the "name" field is required - all others are optional.
 ```json
 {
     "name": "cake_example",